 - 1. Arrange a meeting with your child's teacher or the appropriate school staff member. - 2.
-If you need further assistance, the school principal or designate may be contacted to review the matter, mediate and help facilitate the process. - 3.
+If you need further assistance, the alpha Vice-Principal, Lori Rice A L or Scot Angus M-Z may be contacted to review the matter, mediate and help facilitate the process. - 3.
 Contact the superintendent for our school if the matter remains unresolved.